Getting a car driver’s licence involves gradually progressing through a series of stages until you qualify for a full licence.

 - 6 months if you're at least 25 years old

-- complete at least 75 hours of driving including a minimum of 15 hours at night with a qualified supervising driver or a driving instructor.
-This must be recorded in a log book.
+- complete at least 75 hours of driving.
+This includes a minimum of 15 hours at night with a qualified supervising driver or a driving instructor.
+This must be recorded in your log book.

 - pass either a: